mikiorla/esxi-kickstart/README.md

 Hostname and IP that will be included in kickstart need to be customized (also other options like gateway or subnetmask can be included).

-Kickstart options are definied in multiline string $KS_CUSTOM.
+Kickstart options are definied in multiline string variable KS_CUSTOM.